RestKit/RestKit/Docs/TESTING.md

 with a web service.
 Sinatra is a simple Ruby DSL for defining web server.
 See the [Sinatra homepage](http://www.sinatrarb.com/) for more details.

 The Test server is built as a modular Sinatra application in the Tests/Server subdirectory of the RestKit distribution.
 When you are adding new integration test coverage to the library, you may need to add new routes to Sinatra to serve your needs.
 By convention, these are namespaced by functional unit for simplicity.
-For example, if we are adding a new cacheing component to the application and want to test the functionality, we might add a new route to the Test server at Tests/Server/server.rb like so:
+For example, if we are adding a new caching component to the application and want to test the functionality, we might add a new route to the Test server at Tests/Server/server.rb like so:

-        get '/cacheing/index' do
+        get '/author.json' do
-          "OK"
+          content_type 'application/json'
+          { :author => { :name => "Blake Watters", :organization => "RestKit" } }.to_json
         end

 You now have a functional server-side component to work with.
 Consult the Sinatra documentation for example on setting response headers, MIME types, etc. It's all very simple and low ceremony.

 You can now switch to the RestKit sources and look in the Tests directory.
-Keeping with the cacheing example, we would create a new RKCacheingTest.m file and pull in RKSTestEnvironment.h.
-From there we can utilize `RKTestResponseLoader` to asynchronously test the entire request/response cycle.
-The response loader essentially spins the run-loop to allow background processing to execute and simulate a blocking API.
-The response, objects, or errors generated by processing the response are made available via properties on the RKTestResponseLoader object.
+To test our new '/author.json' endpoint, we could create a new test and import "RKTestEnvironment.h" or find an existing test case that matches the functionality we are testing.
+In this case, we are doing some basic testing of object mapping over HTTP, so we might add the test to 'RKObjectRequestOperationTest.m'.
+Once we have found a proper home for the test, we can then implement the appropriate code.

-Let's take a look at an example of how to use the response loader to test some functionality:
+RestKit was designed with testability in mind, so in this we would only need to leverage the `RKObjectRequestOperation` and some appropriate matchers.
+Let's take a look at an example of how to write a basic test:

-     - (void)testShouldFailAuthenticationWithInvalidCredentialsForHTTPAuthBasic {
+     - (void)testShouldFailAuthenticationWithInvalidCredentialsForHTTPAuthBasic
-        RKSpecResponseLoader *loader = [RKTestResponseLoader responseLoader];
-        RKClient *client = [RKTestFactory client];
-        client.username = RKAuthenticationTestUsername;
-        client.password = @"INVALID";
-        [client get:@"/authentication/basic" delegate:loader];
-        [loader waitForResponse];
-        assertThatBool([loader.response isOK], is(equalToBool(NO)));
-        assertThatInt([loader.response statusCode], is(equalToInt(0)));
-        assertThatInt([loader.failureError code], is(equalToInt(NSURLErrorUserCancelledAuthentication)));
+     {
+        RKObjectMapping *mapping = [RKObjectMapping mappingForClass:[RKAuthor class]];
+        [mapping addAttributeMappingsFromArray:@[ @"name", @"organization" ]];
+        NSURL *URL = [NSURL URLWithString:@"/author.json" relativeToURL:[RKTestFactory baseURL]];
+        NSURLRequest *request = [NSURLRequest requestWithURL:URL];
+        RKResponseDescriptor *responseDescriptor = [RKResponseDescriptor responseDescriptorWithMapping:mapping pathPattern:@"/author.json" keyPath:@"author" statusCodes:[NSIndexSet indexSetWithIndex:200]];
+        RKObjectRequestOperation *operation = [[RKObjectRequestOperation alloc] initWithRequest:request responseDescriptors:@[ responseDescriptor ]];
+        [operation start];
+        [operation waitUntilFinished];
+        expect(operation.error).to.beNil();
+        expect(operation.mappingResult).to.haveCountOf(1);
+        RKAuthor *author = [operation.mappingResult firstObject];
+        expect(author.name).to.equal(@"Blake Watters");
+        expect(author.organization).to.equal(@"RestKit");
       }

 That's really all there is to it.
 Consult the existing test code in Tests/ for reference.